labsyspharm/harvardtissueatlas/README.md

     </details>
     ```
     By default (if no value is provided), the label on the expanded button will be 'Collapse'.
-- **Video** - Vimeo video support is available via the 'vimeo' include file.
-Usage is as follows:
+- **Table Layouts** - Standard Markdown table formatting is supported, and tables will be automatically styled.
+There is also an alternate table layout available, where each table record is specified and rendered out in its own block, with the label values displayed down the first column, with values of the record directly to the right (column 2).
+This is useful in tables with many columns, that would otherwise require horizontal scrolling.
+To use the alternate format, specify a pipe-delineated string of labels, and then a separate pipe-delineated string of values for a single row/record.
+The *left-column-head-table.html* include is then used to render out the block:
     ```
+    {% assign labels = "Heading 1 | Heading 2 | Heading 3" %}
+    {% capture values %}
+        Value 1 | Value 2 | Value 3
+    {% endcapture %}
+    {% include left-column-head-table.html labels=labels values=values %}
+    ```
+    **NOTE:** *capture* is used here to specify the *values* content, because it allows for syntax highlighting in the editor. *assign* can be used as well, but will not provide highlighting.
+- **Video** - Vimeo video support is available via the *vimeo* include file.
+Basic usage is as follows:
+    ```
+    {% include vimeo.html id="158396727" %}
+    ```
+    Sample usage with some additional parameters:
+    ```
     {% include vimeo.html id="158396727" autoplay=true muted=true time="1m" %}
     ```

     In the example above, we're indicating that the video should be muted and should autoplay, and that it should start at the 1 minute mark.
-Note that some values can be overridden by the embed settings assigned on Vimeo's video configuration page (namely, `title`, `byline`, `color`, and `portrait`).
+Note that some values can be overridden by the embed settings assigned on Vimeo's video configuration page (namely, `showVimeoTitle`, `byline`, `color`, and `portrait`).

     Available parameters include: